Sansad Adarsh Gram Yojana: The plan

-Sansad Adarsh Gram Yojana was initiated to bring the member of parliament of all the political parties under the same umbrella while taking the responsibility of developing physical and institutional infrastructure in villages and turn them into model villages.
-Under this yojana, each member of parliament needs to choose one village each from the constituency that they represent, except their own village or their in-laws village and fix parameters and make it a model village by 2019.
+Sansad Adarsh Gram Yojana was initiated to bring the member of parliament of all the political parties under the same umbrella while taking the responsibility of developing physical and institutional infrastructure in villages and turning them into model villages.
+Under this yojana, each member of parliament needs to choose one village each from the constituency that they represent, except their village or their in-laws village and fix parameters and make it a model village by 2019.

-Thereafter, they can take on two or three more villages and do the same by the time the next general elections come along in 2019, and thereafter, set themselves ten-year-long village or rural improvement projects.
+Thereafter, they can take on two or three more villages and follow the same approach by the time the next general elections come along in 2019, and subsequently, set themselves ten-year village or rural improvement projects.
 Villages will be offered smart schools, universal access to basic health facilities and Pucca housing to homeless villagers.

 Funding

-No new funds are allocated to this Yojana and funds may be raised through :
+No new funds are allocated to this Yojana, and funds may be raised through: